 The cave temple, Pak Ou, is huge, with a grand altar, and many Buddha statues of every size from tiny to gigantic.
 There’s also an outside altar where we found these two monks praying.

 A smaller, lower cave has literally hundreds of Buddha statues, again of all sizes.
 In the end, after all this travel through Buddhist countries we’ve come to the conclusion that although we love many of the precepts and teachings of Buddhism, and although meditation is a nourishing, and potentially powerful practice, Buddhism, as practiced by the masses, is no different than any other religion.
 We knew this but were truly confronted with the reality of it in Asia.
 A lot of idol worship goes on.
 And a lot of giving money to the “church” in return for a better afterlife, the same as all religions everywhere.
 Give your money and we promise you salvation from suffering.
 I have little time for religion though I have a lot of time for a deep spirituality that encourages the discovery of one’s own inner truth.
-In the end it’s all a complete mystery though few are willing to surrender to the truth of that lest their house of cards comes falling down.
+In the end it’s all a complete mystery.
 At the same time I do understand that when life is about simple survival religion and prayer can be a great balm for the soul, and certainly better than whiskey.
 I also believe in the power of prayer.
 And I’m a sucker for devotion, so I can go into any religious centre, be it temple, mosque, pagoda, or church, and if I feel the devotional energy of thousands over centuries I’ll be wiped across the floor and then sit in stunned, blissful and often teary inner silence.
 This happened in Hindu temples in India, and many times in Buddhist temples in Cambodia, Thailand, Myanmar and Laos.